History of ontology: 20th century

-Quine

 The notion of ontological commitment plays a central role in Willard Van Orman Quine's contributions to ontology.
 A theory is ontologically committed to an entity if that entity must exist in order for the theory to be true.
 Quine proposed that the best way to determine this is by translating the theory in question into first-order predicate logic.
 Of special interest in this translation are the logical constants known as existential quantifiers, whose meaning corresponds to expressions like "there exists..." or "for some...".
 They are used to bind the variables in the expression following the quantifier.
 The ontological commitments of the theory then correspond to the variables bound by existential quantifiers.
 This approach is summed up by Quine's famous dictum that "[t]o be is to be the value of a variable".
 This method by itself is not sufficient for ontology since it depends on a theory in order to result in ontological commitments.
 Quine proposed that we should base our ontology on our best scientific theory.
 Various followers of Quine's method chose to apply it to different fields, for example to "everyday conceptions expressed in natural language".

-Other ontological topics

-Ontological formations

-The concept of ontological formations refers to formations of social relations understood as dominant ways of living.
-Temporal, spatial, corporeal, epistemological, and performative relations are taken to be central to understanding a dominant formation.
-That is, a particular ontological formation is based on how ontological categories of time, space, embodiment, knowing and performing are lived—objectively and subjectively.
-Different ontological formations include the customary (including the tribal), the traditional, the modern, and the postmodern.
-The concept was first introduced by Paul James in 2006, together with a series of writers including Damian Grenfell and Manfred Steger.

-In the engaged theory approach, ontological formations are seen as layered and intersecting rather than singular formations.
-They are 'formations of being'.
-This approach avoids the usual problems of a Great Divide being posited between the modern and the pre-modern.
-From a philosophical distinction concerning different formations of being, the concept then provides a way of translating into practical understandings concerning how humans might design cities and communities that live creatively across different ontological formations, for example cities that are not completely dominated by modern valences of spatial configuration.
-Here the work of Tony Fry is important.

-Ontology of fictional characters

-According to Edward N. Zalta, the ontology of fiction analyses such sentences as: